Celebrating the Resilience of Cogeneration, and the People who Make it Happen

 We all know that the medical professionals and first-responders dealing with the epidemic are working very long hours and our goal is to share acknowledgment also with those behind-the-scenes teams who keep the power running and the lights on.
 Operations and maintenance activities are considered life-sustaining and can continue throughout the pandemic.

 Without a stable energy supply, health and welfare are threatened, and the economy cannot function.
 Policies identify the Energy Sector as uniquely critical because it provides an “enabling function” across all critical infrastructure sectors.
 The energy infrastructure supplies fuels to the transportation industry, electricity to households and businesses, and other sources of energy that are integral to growth and production.

 It's time to celebrate all those involved in the cogeneration sector at this precarious time when our world is coming out of the pandemic.
 They have stories to tell and share on the topic of resilience in cogeneration.
 Take the time to chronicle all the activities now, so that they can be highlighted on September 4, 2021, World Cogeneration Day.

-We celebrate this one day on a world-wide basis because some challenges have to be met with a global response.
-Celebrants take to the streets, internet, offices, power plants and airwaves to teach us what is obvious, that there will be no future for us if we destroy the environment that sustains us.
-This one day helps us all to also pursue a "green recovery" in response to the coronavirus; showing that healthy energy supplies enable healthy environments.
+On this one day, we celebrate the resiliency of cogeneration and its people and share with the world how CHP serves humanity.
+Celebrants take to the streets, internet, offices, power plants, and airwaves to teach us what is obvious, that if we work together, using resilient energy-efficient cogeneration and related technology, we can tackle the future and the environment that sustains us.
+This one day helps us to pursue a "green recovery" in response; showing that healthy, resilient energy supplies enable healthy environments.